VOBREDIMET Design Framework

 Water & hygiene

-– need to store water in kitchen and bathroom in the wintersee above
+– need to store water in kitchen and bathroom in the winterSolved when winter electricity challenge solved.

-– need to restrict use of washing machine (laundry) in the winter see above
+– need to restrict use of washing machine (laundry) in the winter Solved when winter electricity challenge solved.

-– lack of hot water especially autumn and spring (limited hot water in the winter)Heat the living room oven anyway.
+– lack of hot water especially autumn and spring (limited hot water in the winter)Heating the living room oven anyway.

 A gas water heater could be installed but I think we’ll just adapt to cold showers periodically.